 Scenario: A cold, winter day without snow.

-On this day, the weather was cold, but there was no snow or rain.
-In this case, I knew the light was pretty overcast for the day, but we would still have the option of going outside for some of their wedding photos.
+On this day, the weather was cold.
+But, there was no snow or rain.
+In this case, I knew the light was pretty overcast for the day, but we would still have the option of going outside for some of their photos.
 My game plan, then, was broken into two sections: indoor photos and outdoor photos.

 Scenario: A cold, snow day.

-I wore what I usually would to an indoor event, and then lugged around with me a down jacket, winter hat, warm gloves, and HotHands.
+I wore what I usually would to an indoor event.
+Then, I lugged around a down jacket, winter hat, warm gloves, and HotHands.
 If you’re working anywhere cold, get some HotHands to stick in your pockets.
-I find that the easiest way to cut short photo-time is to have your fingers freeze.
+I find the easiest way to cut short photo-time is to have your fingers freeze.
 It’s pretty hard to press a button when your fingers are frozen.

 Lastly, with this game plan in place, I moved quickly through the photos and had a couple of places along the drive to stop and get more images of my bride and groom.
-That way they got variety, but they were able to warm up in the limo in-between locations.
+That way they got variety.
+But, they could also warm up in the limo in-between locations.
 When we finally got back to the reception venue (which is a beautiful hotel), I did a few more photos with the bridal party in the lobby area.

 Related: How can you master the engagement session for your wedding clients?
 Find out here!